 “Fraud” encompasses many criminal activities, from billion-dollar corporate crimes to individual false statements on mortgage loan applications.
-Law enforcement agencies like the Department of Justice and the FBI prioritize investigating and prosecuting fraud due to its significant economic threat.
+Law enforcement agencies such as the Department of Justice and the FBI prioritize investigating and prosecuting fraud because of its significant economic threat.
 Individuals facing fraud charges should be wary of law enforcement tactics and seek legal representation immediately to prevent wrongful convictions.

 Federal fraud charges can result in severe penalties, including lengthy prison sentences and substantial fines, even for first-time offenders.
 Individuals suspected of illegal conduct should exercise their rights to remain silent and refuse to answer any questions without their lawyer, even if they have done nothing wrong.
 Engaging with federal law enforcement agents with legal counsel is crucial, as they may exploit any information provided during investigations.